 Students may restrict the release of all items of directory information.
-A FERPA form for requesting such restriction is available at the Academic Records Office.
+A FERPA form for requesting such restriction is available at the Office of Academic Records.

 Andrews University reserves the right to determine the manner in which directory information may be released or to whom it may be released without the consent of the student.